 25-35%

-• Internal IT staff salaries and benefits
+• +Internal IT staff salaries and benefits

-• Contractors and managed service providers
+• +Contractors and managed service providers

-• Training and certifications for IT staff
+• +Training and certifications

-Red flags
+Red Flags

-• Single person responsible for multiple critical functions (key person risk)
+• !Single person responsible for multiple critical functions (key person risk)

-• IT staff spending more than 50% of time on reactive support tickets
+• !IT staff spending more than 50% of time on reactive support tickets

-• No budget for training or certification renewal
+• !No training budget for certification renewal

 Software and SaaS